Why is it that most people never even come close to realizing their potential?

 - Aerobic workouts (tempos, progressions, marathon/half marathon pace runs, etc.)

 Weaving these elements throughout a training plan using a sound progression is key.
 Do too much and you could get hurt.
 Do too little and you won’t get the training stimulus you’re looking for.

 You want to adhere to the Goldilock’s Principle and plan your workouts just right.

-Injury prevention is critical for consistency (which is why I focus on it for an entire week in the SR Boot Camp) and long-term development so it’s a close second in my philosophy.
+Injury prevention is critical for consistency (which is why I give my runners a free course on injury prevention) and long-term development so it’s a close second in my philosophy.
 If you can’t run, how are you supposed to improve?